tolga-sparkles/FeddTogether/README.md

 ## 📈 Roadmap

-- Integration of secure online payment and subscription modules for dietitian-client relationships.
+- Secure payment and subscription integration for dietitian-client management
-- In-app AI-powered nutritionist assistant for generating personalized meal and activity plans.
+- In-app AI-powered assistant that generates personalized meal and activity plans
-- Real-time chat and video consultation between dietitians and clients.
+- Real-time messaging and video consultation between dietitians and clients
-- Advanced analytics and progress dashboards for both clients and dietitians.
+- Advanced analytics and progress dashboards for both clients and dietitians
-- Multi-language support and localization.
+- Multi-language support and localization for international use
-- Push notification enhancements and dynamic reminder scheduling.
+- Enhanced push notifications and flexible reminder scheduling
-- Integration with wearable devices (e.g., smartwatches, fitness bands) for automatic activity and health data syncing.
+- Integration with wearables (smartwatches, fitness bands) for automatic activity & health data sync
-- Public API for third-party integrations (e.g., fitness apps, clinics).
+- Public API for third-party integrations (e.g., fitness apps, clinics)
-- Customizable reporting and export features for professionals.
+- Customizable reporting and export features for professionals

 ---